florianneukirchen/qgis_adjust_style/README.md

 #### Replace Font
 Choose the font family to be replaced and select a new font family.

+### Annotations
+With the checkbox "Main Annotation Layer" checked, all marker symbols and text elements of the main annotation layer of the project are changed.
+If you are using additional annotation layers, they are counted as layers with the active / selected / visible / all layers comboboxes.

 #### Save and Load Styles
 These buttons provide a quick way to save the styles of all (or all selected) layers.
 You only need to select a folder.
 The filename of the QML files corresponds to the layer name (with bad characters replaced by underscore).
 If there are several layers of the same name, you will get several files with an index value appended.